ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Conclusion

 \section{Conclusion}

 In this work, we address the critical challenge of adapting fault prediction models to the evolving conditions of modern smart grids.
 Traditional static models fall short in dynamic environments due to their inability to incorporate new data without costly retraining.
 By leveraging continual learning, we present a flexible and scalable framework that enables models to adapt incrementally while maintaining performance.
 Our extensive evaluation across class- and domain-incremental scenarios demonstrates the viability of replay-based CL methods like DER++.
 These results validate the potential of continual learning as a practical solution for real-world fault prediction in smart grids, supporting the development of intelligent, resilient, and self-adaptive power systems.
 Building on this, we introduce ProDER, a novel continual learning framework that integrates prototype-based feature regularization, logit distillation, memory-efficient replay, and multi-objective optimization.
 The results highlight the robustness and adaptability of ProDER across different scenarios, confirming its potential as a generalized solution for CL in dynamic fault diagnosis settings, achieving minimal accuracy drop with a lightweight memory footprint.

-Future work will explore extending ProDER to scenarios with unknown task boundaries, as assuming known boundaries may be unrealistic in real-world applications.
-Finally, deployment-oriented studies in live smart grid systems would be a valuable step toward assessing real-time performance, robustness, and integration feasibility in operational environments.
+Future work will explore deployment-oriented studies in live smart grid systems, which would be a valuable step toward assessing real-time performance, robustness, and integration feasibility in operational environments.